Answering "What Is Your Leadership Style?" in an Interview

 We’re going to go through all the information you need to know to prepare yourself with not only answering this question but having knowledge about the various leadership styles you can choose to display.

 Who Gets Asked This Interview Question

 This interview question comes up for those who are interviewing for leadership or management positions.
 It can even come up for those who are interviewing as a Project Manager or Product Manager.

-Anyone who is accountable for a team and ensuring that a team gets their work done accurately and on time, will get answered this question.
+Anyone responsible for a team and ensuring that a team gets their work done accurately and on time will get answered this question.